 🔴 Ladies’s turn

 In this move, both partners gently pull each other while stepping backward (1).
-They form a W shape with their arms and use their fingers to bring each other to the centre (5 to 7).
-As we will see next this move can be used to initiate close quarter turns.
+Then, they form a W shape with their arms and use their fingers to bring each other to the center (5 to 7).
+As we will see next, you can use this move to initiate close-quarter turns.

-Unlike the previous two turns, we start in similar fashion as with move number 4.
-We use the tension formed both by the man and lady pulling back (as they step back), to bring them together.
+Unlike the previous two turns, we start in a similar fashion as for move number 4.
+We use the tension formed by the man and lady pulling back (as they step back) to bring them together.
 As the man moves backward toward his right (5)with his right foot, the lady moves forward toward her left (5).
-She then pivots at a 360° angle in position with her right leg (6), then finish in centre (7).
+She then pivots at a 360° angle in position with her right leg (6) and then finishes in the center (7).